Morgan: I'm surrounded by neat freaks everyday. There's nothing kinkier to me than a filthy slop-jock like you.

 - Armitage III: Ross and Armitage are somewhere between this and Savvy Guy, Energetic Girl, though Armitage is no dummy.

 - Invoked and averted in Death Note, where the wild and energetic Perky Goth Misa is deeply in love with the uptight Broken Ace Light, and expects him to fall for her goofy Genki Girl demeanor over time; instead, he takes advantage of her scatterbrained personality and Mad Love to enlist her as a weapon against L.

 - Mahiro and Nyarko from Haiyore!
-Nyarko-san combine this with a Gender Flip on the normal Tsundere anime romance, with Nyarko's wildness annoying Mahiro to the point of slapstick punishment.
+Nyarko-san, with Nyarko's wildness annoying Mahiro to the point of slapstick punishment.
 It's obvious that he has feelings for her, but won't admit to them for a number of reasons, not the least of which is she's Nyarlathotep, and the idea of romancing a Cosmic Horror scares the SAN Points out of him.

-- Gundam 00: gender-flipped variation with Kati Mannequin and Patrick Colasour.
+- Mobile Suit Gundam 00: Kati Mannequin and Patrick Colasour.
 Kati is an older, no-nonsense workaholic, Patrick is a carefree, loveable idiot.
 At the end of the series, they get married.